sohjnthn/For-own-learning/README.md

 So the above working changes have been manually edited for this repository.

-It is better to add all possible permissions via the Android testing device - Settings - Search for "Apps" - Apps - App Management - Click on the related smartphone applications for testing, to allow all possible permissions, so that the Android testing device can wait for some more time for the case of multiple permission requests which cannot be detected by the Appium Inspector weblink.
+It is better to add all possible permissions via the Android testing device - Settings - Search for "Apps" - Apps - App Management - Click on the related smartphone applications for testing, to allow all possible permissions, so that the Android testing device can wait for some more time for the case of multiple permission requests which cannot be detected by the Appium Inspector weblink (for example, (Microsoft) Edge Canary from APKMirror for Android 15).

 Thank you.